erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/edl.md

 >
 > (Not all EDL cables work and you may risk wasting money on one that won't, but this is probably still better than having to open your device).
 - Look for a cable that has **V2** in its name, for example **Hydra V2 EDL Cable** or **V2 EDL Pro Cable**.
 Make sure it is for USB-C devices.
-- Insert the cable into your device, then hold the button on the cable.
+- Insert the cable into your device, then hold the button on the cable which may look like [this](https://t.me/nabuwoa/204867).
 - It should boot you into EDL mode now.

 ### Flashing your device